seagreen/ianix/README.md

 # Install

+(NOTE: This will usually be out of date if I haven't done a fresh install in a while)

 1. [Install NixOS](http://nixos.org/nixos/manual/#sec-installation).

 2. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
 This is a very rough project and `/home/traveller` is hardcoded far more than it needs to be.
 There are also some hardcoded links to this directory, which is `/home/traveller/vivaine/vivaine` on my computer.
 Fix those as well.